Build your Python image

-Now that we have a good overview of containers and the Docker platform, let’s take a look at building our first image.
+Now that you have a good overview of containers and the Docker platform, let’s take a look at building your first image.
 An image includes everything needed to run an application - the code or binary, runtime, dependencies, and any other file system objects required.

 To complete this tutorial, you need the following:

 - Python version 3.8 or later.
 Download Python

 - Docker running locally.
 Follow the instructions to download and install Docker